-The starting pay for apprentices is usually about 50 percent of what journeymen ironworkers make.
+The starting pay for apprentices is usually about 50 percent of what journey-level ironworkers make.
 They receive pay increases as they learn to do more.

-The majority of ironworkers work full time.
-Structural ironworkers who work at great heights do not work during wet, icy, or extremely windy conditions.
-Reinforcing ironworkers may be limited by any kind of precipitation.
+Most ironworkers work full time.
+Structural ironworkers who work at great heights do not work when conditions are wet, icy, or extremely windy.
+Reinforcing ironworkers may be limited by precipitation.

-Overall employment of ironworkers is projected to grow 13 percent over the next ten years, faster than the average for all occupations.
+Overall employment of ironworkers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

-Steel and reinforced concrete are an important part of commercial and industrial buildings.
+Steel and reinforced concrete are important parts of commercial and industrial buildings.
 Future construction of these structures is expected to require ironworkers.
-The need to rehabilitate, maintain, or replace an increasing number of older highways and bridges is also expected to lead to some employment growth.
+The need to fix, maintain, or replace an increasing number of older highways and bridges also is expected to lead to some employment growth.